UAE: Passport-free travel, humanoid teacher; top 10 innovations at Gitex 2024

-The world's largest tech and start-up event kicked off from October 14 to 18 at the Dubai World Trade Centre
+The world's largest tech and start-up event was held from October 14 to 18 at the Dubai World Trade Centre

 The UAE's innovations at GITEX this year saw developmental concepts across all fields, ranging from transport to education and security.
-The world's largest tech and start-up event kicked off from October 14 to 18 at the Dubai World Trade Centre.
+The world's largest tech and start-up event was held from October 14 to 18 at the Dubai World Trade Centre.

 Abu Dhabi's driverless patrol vehicle and the Dubai International Financial Centre (DIFC) Courts' 'digital assets will' are just some of the examples of the diverse range of technologies showcased this time.